lino-framework/cg/docs/components.rst

     Database application

-        A computer program used for entering and retrieving information from a database.
+        A computer program used by humans for entering and retrieving information from a database.

     Customized database application

         A :term:`database application` which is tailor-made to the needs of a :term:`application operator`.

+    Framework

+        A suite of software tools used by developers who write and maintain applications for their employer or their customers.